salesforce-marketingcloud/MarketingCloudSDK-Android/index.md

 2. New dependency on the Kotlin std-lib.
 3. Small changes to the API to better align with expected method naming in Kotlin.

-## Android Q
+## Android S

-Support for Android Q was added in version 6.3.4 of the SDK.
+Support for Android S was added in the version 8.0.0 of the SDK.
 See the [Releases]({{site.baseurl}}/#releases) section for more details.

 ## Get Started

-Integrate MobilePush into your mobile app using the MarketingCloudSdk:
+Integrate MobilePush into your mobile app using the SFMCSdk:

 1. Provision your app with [Google]({{ site.baseurl }}/provisioning/google.html).
 1. [Create your app]({{ site.baseurl }}/create-apps/create-apps-overview.html) in MobilePush.